-If your gateway is using TCP/IP support for IMS Connect, then you must use the pg4tcpmap tool to prompt PGAINIT to provide the required TCP/IP parameters as input.
-The pg4tcpmap tool resides on the gateway and maps SNA parameters such as Side Profile name and LU name to TCP/IP parameters such as port number and hostname (IP address).
-The TCP/IP parameters are sent across the TCP/IP network to start a conversation with the target transaction program.
+If your gateway is using TCP/IP support for IMS Connect, then you must use the pg4tcpmap tool to create the required mapping between PGAINIT parameters and the target system network address information.
+The pg4tcpmap tool maps the Side Profile Name specified in a DEFINE TRANSACTION to TCP/IP and IMS Connect attributes, such as port number, IP address (host name) and IMS subsystem ID.
+The TCP/IP parameters are used to start a conversation with the target transaction program.

-The pg4tcpmap tool must be run before executing any PL/SQL gateway statements.
+The pg4tcpmap tool must be run in order to populate the PGA_TCP_IMSC table before executing any TIPs which rely on TPC/IP support for IMS Connect.